moiristo/tileup/README.md

 ### Auto zooming

 `tileup` can also scale your image for a number of zoom levels (max 20 levels).
-This is done by *scaling down* the original image, so make sure its pretty big.
+This is done by *scaling down* the original image, so make sure it's pretty big.

 ```
 tileup --in really_huge_image.png --auto-zoom auto \
        --output-dir map_tiles
 ```

-`--auto-zoom auto` means that `tileup` will autoamtically try to determine the best auto zoom level.
+`--auto-zoom auto` means that `tileup` will automatically try to determine the best auto zoom level.
 The level will be based on the image size and the tile dimensions specified.

 ```
 tileup --in really_huge_image.png --auto-zoom 4 \